 There are 5 basic questions you must quickly address from the onset…

-Question #5 – Is this a Limited Liability Company (an “LLC”), a C Corporation or an S Corporation, and in what state is it registered?
-We’re getting into the legal weeds, but it has an impact on a number of factors: the special protections you should be looking for (S corporations have virtually none); whether you are getting shares, membership interests, units, etc. as the security for your investment; how the investment affects your taxes (LLCs and S Corps are “pass-throughs”); and which state’s laws govern the investment (Delaware is the most commonly used state for incorporation).
+Is this a Limited Liability Company (an “LLC”), a C Corporation or an S Corporation, and in what state is it registered?
+We’re getting into the legal weeds, but it has an impact on a number of factors: the special protections you should be looking for (S corporations have virtually none); whether you are getting shares, membership interests, units, etc. as the security for your investment; how the investment affects your taxes (LLCs and S Corps are “pass-throughs”); and which state’s laws govern the internal affairs of the business (Delaware is the most commonly used state for organization).

 A Summary of Terms (often called a Term Sheet) like the one described below, should be created and agreed to before you make an equity investment in a private business.
 This document is the simplest way for the investor and issuer to understand the deal they are making, and the Term Sheet will be the basis upon which the other closing documents are drafted.
 We strongly encourage you to retain legal counsel specializing in private finance when negotiating a Term Sheet and reviewing Closing Documents.

 Since a common equity investment usually has no special rights relative to other, previously issued, common equity, the following will emphasize terms associated with preferred equity, indicated by a (P), which is usually only available to preferred equity investors.